+'My Dear Mr. Brown:

-preciate the interest which prompted you to wire him your suggestion as well as your prayers.
+"Your telegram of September 3rd America must continue to be calm, patient and peaceful.
+The question is asked: "What will the church preciate the interest which prompted preciate the interest which prompted you to wire him your suggestion as well as your prayers.

 "Very sincerely yours,

-(Signed) "STEPHEN EARLY Secretary to the President.'
+(Signed) "STEPHEN EARLY, "Secretary to the President."

-We would remind our listeners again that radio station WOW welcomes you to its studios and offices in the Insurance Building at 17th and Farnam Streets, and we shall be happy to have you visit our Taber-nacle studio chapel in the new buildng at 2006 Douglas Street.
-One of the most outstanding religious events of the year will be the Bible and Missionary Conference and Missionary Exposition, October 15 to 22.
+We would remind our listeners again that radio station WOW welcomes you to its studios and offices in the Insurance Building at 17th and Farnam Streets, and we shall be happy to have you visit our Tabernacle studio chapel in the new building at 2006 Douglas Street.
+One of most outstanding events of the year will be the Bible and Missionary Conference and Missionary Exposition, October 15 Missionary Exposition, October 15 to 22.
 The conference will bring many noted speakers, including preachers and missionaries to Omaha.
-There will be an extensive disclar of missionary exhibits from display of missionary exhibits from and support this declared public
+There will be an extensive display of missionary exhibits from and support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display of missionary exhibits from looked into the support this declared public display dis dow-gazer, he would have thought her just miring the artistic arrangement of plants and cut flowers.